-Two student internships for Fall 2014 are available for Loyola History majors interested in processing the interviews, creating an index and finding aid for future researchers, receiving training in working with oral history materials, improving their writing skills, and learning about Chicago and American history.
-Interns will work with Prof. Gilfoyle to select interviews that fit with their personal interests.
+Student internships for Spring 2017 are available for Loyola History majors interested in processing the interviews, creating an index and finding aid for future researchers, receiving training in working with oral history materials, improving their writing skills, and learning about Chicago and American history.
+Interns will work closely with Prof. Gilfoyle to select interviews that fit with their personal interests.

 Students will be responsible for the following tasks:

 1. Proofreading the transcripts (generally between 25 and 50 typewitten, single-space pages) to check for misspellings or errors.

 2. Insuring that the format for each transcription is consistent.

 3. Developing a typewritten index of proper names and relevant subjects in accordance with the CHM Indexing and Formatting Guidelines which will be provided to each student participant.